Jason Taumalolo: 2017

-On 22 March, Taumalolo re-signed with the North Queensland club on a ten-year deal, which will see him stay with the club until the end of the 2027 season.
+On 22 March, Taumalolo re-signed with the North Queensland club on a ten-year deal, which would see him stay with the club until the end of the 2027 season.
 He would go on to play 26 games for the Cowboys during the 2017 season, starting all of them at lock.
 On 1 October, he started at lock in North Queensland's 2017 NRL Grand Final loss to the Melbourne Storm.
 He became the first forward in NRL history to run for over 5000 metres in a season, averaging 205.8 metres per game for the 2017 season.

 On 5 October, Taumalolo was named in the Tonga squad for the 2017 Rugby League World Cup.
 He chose to represent the nation of his parents' birth, for whom he played for at the 2013 Rugby League World Cup, over the country of his birth New Zealand.
 This move, although negatively portrayed in mainstream media, was deemed a noble move by many of the public not only in New Zealand but around the world.
 On 6 October, he was awarded the Paul Bowman Medal for Cowboys' Player of the Year for the second straight season.

 He was also awarded the Royal Order; alongside his Mate Ma'a Tonga players by King Tupou VI in their final visit to Tonga in 2017.

 2018

 In Round 11 of the 2018 NRL season, Taumalolo played his 150th NRL game for North Queensland in their 19–20 loss to the South Sydney Rabbitohs.

 Following another strong season, in which he averaged 177m per game, Taumalolo was awarded the Paul Bowman Medal for Cowboys' Player of the Year for the third straight time.
 On 26 September, he was named Lock of the Year at the 2018 Dally M Awards and finished sixth in voting, the highest of any forward.

-On October 5, he was named in Tonga's squad for their Test match against Australia.
+On 5 October he was named in Tonga's squad for their Test match against Australia.